 Performers

-Crossing Borders Music Core Ensemble
+The Crossing Borders Music String Quartet

 Wearing a green and pink patterned dress, Caroline Jesalva, an Asian woman, holds her violin and bow and leans against a grey piano